jz-k/To-Do/README.md

 <img src="https://github.com/jzkarap/To-Do/blob/master/to-do.gif?raw=true">

 To-Do creates a persistent array of to-do tasks using your browser's local storage.
 It truncates posts which are too long to fit within the width of the list, and surfaces them on a mouseover as a tooltip bound to the cursor position.
-Tasks can be created and deleted, and these actions will be accurately reflected by the object within local storage.
+Tasks can be created and deleted, and these actions will be accurately reflected by the list within local storage.

 To add: